 [dBm],

-where is the configured UE transmission power defined in [8, TS 38.101] for carrier of serving cell within transmission period , is provided by higher layer parameter preambleReceivedTargetPower for carrier of serving cell , and is a pathloss calculated by the UE for carrier of serving cell in dB calculated as referenceSignalPower – higher layer filtered RSRP, where RSRP is defined in [7, TS 38.215], the higher layer filter configuration is defined in [12, TS 38.331], and referenceSignalPower is SS-PBCHBlockPower, where SS-PBCHBlockPower is provided by SystemInformationBlockType1.
+where is the configured UE transmission power defined in [8, TS 38.101] for carrier of serving cell within transmission period , is the preamble transmission target reception power PREAMBLE_RECEIVED_TARGET_POWER provided by higher layer [11, TS 38.321] for carrier of serving cell , and is a pathloss calculated by the UE for carrier of serving cell in dB calculated as referenceSignalPower – higher layer filtered RSRP, where RSRP is defined in [7, TS 38.215], the higher layer filter configuration is defined in [12, TS 38.331], and referenceSignalPower is SS-PBCHBlockPower, where SS-PBCHBlockPower is provided by SystemInformationBlockType1.

-If the UE transmits PRACH to convey link reconfiguration request, as described in Subclause 6, is provided by higher layer parameter preambleReceivedTargetPower -BFR.

 If within a random access response window, as described in Subclause Error!
 Reference source not found., the UE does not receive a random access response that contains a preamble identifier corresponding to the preamble sequence transmitted by the UE, the UE shall determine a transmission power for a subsequent PRACH transmission, if any, as described in [11, TS 38.321].